Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - While developing an application, there may arise a situation where we want a variable to have a value out of a given set of allowed values only.
 - for example, if we have a variable DressSize, then it should have following values: small, medium and large.
-- In Kotlin, and in Java too, Enums help us achieve this.
+- In Java, and in Java too, Enums help us achieve this.
-- In Kotlin we can create an enum class with the help of enum keyword.
+- In Java we can create an enum class with the help of enum keyword.
-- Kotlin enums can have properties, functions, can implement interfaces, etc.
+- Java enums can have properties, functions, can implement interfaces, etc.
-- The enum data type (also known as Enumerated Data Type) is used to define an enum in Kotlin.
+- The enum data type (also known as Enumerated Data Type) is used to define an enum in Java.

  ## Exception Handling

 - The Exception Handling in Java is one of the powerful technique to handle the runtime errors so that normal flow of the application can be maintained.
 - In other words, Exception Handling is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, RemoteException, etc.
-- In Kotlin, all exception classes are descendants of class Throwable.
+- In Java, all exception classes are descendants of class Throwable.
 - four keyword Types -> try, catch, finally and throw
 - Types -> Checked Exception, Unchecked Exception and Errors